 Another thing to love about this dish is that you can make it the day of, the day before or even freeze for later.
 You can also take some simple short cuts (rotisserie chicken for the win!) to make dinner even easier.

-Our family likes flour tortillas, and as an added bonus, they are easier to fill and roll up.
+Our family likes flour tortillas; as a bonus, they are easier to fill and roll up.
 But, if you want to stick to tradition, go ahead and use corn tortillas.
 Finish these bad boys off with your favorite toppings like salsa, sour cream and avocados, and you’ve got yourself a simple, satisfying dinner that the whole family will love.

 If you are looking for other Mexican and Tex Mex sides to pair these Green Chicken Enchiladas with, we’ve got you covered.
 Some of our favorites include: